-If you’ve ever driven to Palm Springs, either coming from the Inland Empire or the Los Angeles region to the west – or from Blythe and Arizona to the east – you cannot miss the magnificent, looming mountains that contain the peak of Mount San Jacinto.
-This is the first range of mountains you see when driving in from the barren Sonoran Desert (the desert you spend a majority of time driving in from Phoenix) into the Colorado Desert (where Palm Springs and the Coachella Valley sit).
+If you’ve ever driven to Palm Springs, whether coming from the west – or from Blythe and Arizona to the east – you cannot miss the magnificent, looming mountains that contain the peak of Mount San Jacinto.
+It’s the first range of mountains you see when driving in from the barren Sonoran Desert, coming from Arizona, into the Colorado Desert, where Palm Springs and the Coachella Valley sit.

 Located in Riverside County, in the San Jacinto Mountains, Mount San Jacinto is a mighty peak.
 The entrance starts near the beginning of Palm Springs, where you turn right onto a long, straight road that slowly rises in elevation as it begins to twist and turn.
 Eventually you’ll approach a medium-sized parking lot, which we came to find out was the “overflow” parking lot.
 The base of the lift to the top of the mountain, called the Valley Station (you must take a shuttle lift to the top), is quite far away from this parking lot, however, there’s a bus-tram that routinely shuttles visitors to and from.
 It’s free and runs quite frequently.
 The main parking lot is much closer to the entrance.

 The thing about the little shuttle spaceship (officially called the Palm Springs Ariel Tramway) that takes you from the bottom to the top is that you must go during your allotted time.
 You can purchase tickets beforehand or at the base, but again, you are only allowed to go on the spaceship during your allotted time.
-If you miss it, they will leave without you, but I’m sure you can go on a later one.
+If you miss it, they will leave without you, but can book you on a later one.

 Once you make it to the top and are shooed off like a herd of cats, you make your way into the large building that is the epicenter of the Mount San Jacinto State Recreation Area.
 Here are the restrooms, souvenir shop, food, a viewing room with two short educational videos, as well as front and back outside patio areas where one can get a remarkable view.
 The address is One Tram Way, Palm Springs, CA. 92262 and the hours of operation are Monday – Thursday, with the first tram up at 8am, the last tram up at 4:20pm, and the last tram down at 6pm, with trams departing at least every 30 minutes.
 So, if you don’t plan on camping at the top of Mount San Jacinto, I’d strongly suggest not missing the last 6pm tram!

-We went for a family outing, most notably so my then 3-year-old could see and touch snow for only the second time in her life (the first time was Mount Baldy.
-We were banking on this time being better – it wasn’t).
+We went for a family outing, most notably so my then 3-year-old could see and touch snow for only the second time in her life.
 What we were hoping was going to be a wondrous time for my little tot turned out to not be such.
 It was not the fault of Mount San Jacinto or our experience getting there, but with my daughter’s opinion of snow.
 She’s NOT a fan.
 As with our experience at Baldy a week prior, the snow had hardened into that weird, hard, slick but crunchy snow.
 It was not fun to walk in, build a snowman, or make a snowball with.

-One thing I wish I knew – the ramp down to the snow/trails is very long, and very steep coming back up.
-It’s not the worst, however if you’re like me, and have a young child, it can be the worst.
+One thing I wish I had know – the ramp down to the snow/trails is very long, and very steep coming back up.
+It’s not the worst, however, it’s also not fun, especially with young kids.
 My small toddler was so tired from the hectic day outing and no nap that I had to carry her back up the ramp.
 It was brutal.
-Just something to keep in the back of your mind if you have small children.
+Just something to keep in the back of your mind if you visit with small children.